TidalHarley/NavSpace/README.md

 # NavSpace:  How Navigation Agents Follow Spatial Intelligence Instructions

+Instruction-following navigation is a key step toward embodied intelligence.
+Prior benchmarks mainly focus on semantic understanding but overlook systematically evaluating navigation agents' spatial perception and reasoning capabilities.
+In this work, we introduce the NavSpace benchmark, which contains six task categories and 1,228 trajectory–instruction pairs designed to probe the spatial intelligence of navigation agents.
+On this benchmark, we comprehensively evaluate 22 navigation agents, including state-of-the-art navigation models and multimodal large language models.
+The evaluation results lift the veil on spatial intelligence in embodied navigation.
+Furthermore, we propose SNav, a new spatially intelligent navigation model.
+SNav outperforms existing navigation agents on NavSpace and real robot tests, establishing a strong baseline for future work.

 ## Dataset Overview
 The NavSpace dataset contains vision-and-language navigation data for 6 sub-tasks, totaling 1,228 episodes.